tdhd/dssg2017/README.md

 ## Webservice

-We've built a [webservice](webservice) that allows the DKG to interact with our model via RIS file uploads.
+We've built a django [webservice](django) that allows the DKG to interact with our model via RIS file uploads.

 The service has the following features at the moment: